Reading time: 4 minutes

 Caterina, with the exception of the few superiors to whom she had to reveal what had happened, closed herself in the greatest secrecy and remained in the shadows for the rest of her existence.
 After the novitiate, on January 20, 1831, she assumed the habit of the Daughters of Charity and on May 3, 1835 she pronounced her first vows.

 She was sent to carry out her mission in the retirement home of Reuilly, dedicated to the Duke of Enghien.
 Here she remained until the end of her days serving with her maternal concern the poor, the elderly, the sick in the various tasks that were entrusted to her.

 Having seen it there Madonna it was never an occasion for boasting, but for commitment and stimulus.
 At the end of life he will say: "I have only been an instrument.
-It is not for me that the S. Virgin è apparsa, ma per il bene della Compagnia e della Church".
-Nulla di appariscente ci fu nella sua esistenza: praticò le virtù cristiane e quelle della donna consacrata in maniera umile e forte, semplice ed eroica, raggiungendo un alto grado di santità nella vita quotidiana e nel servizio dei poveri nei quali scorgeva il volto di Christ.
+It is not for me that the S. Virgin è apparsa, ma per il bene della Compagnia e della Chiesa".
+Nulla di appariscente ci fu nella sua esistenza: praticò le virtù cristiane e quelle della donna consacrata in maniera umile e forte, semplice ed eroica, raggiungendo un alto grado di santità nella vita quotidiana e nel servizio dei poveri nei quali scorgeva il volto di Cristo.

 The years made themselves felt as well as the various ailments, from which he suffered, worsened.
 He died with great serenity of spirit on December 31, 1876.

 In 1896 the diocesan process was opened and in 1907 the cause of beatification and canonization was introduced in Rome.

 She was beatified by Pope Pius XI (Ambrogio Damiano Achille Ratti, 1922-1939) on 28 May 1933 and canonized by Venerable Pius XII (Eugene Pacelli, 1939-1958) on July 27, 1947.